ritchieng/ritchieng.github.io/index.md

 Instead, I am currently an undergraduate majoring in Finance, and Economic and Policy Analysis under a concurrent degree programme: Bachelor in Business Administration (BBA) and Master in Public Policy (MPP) in the National University of Singapore (NUS).

 Also, I am an NUS Global Merit Scholar where my school fees, college accommodation, overseas programmes and allowance are covered under the auspices of NUS.
-As a result, I got the oppportunity to study in Bocconi University, Milan, Italy for 6 months and the University of Notre Dame, Indiana, USA for another 6 months in 2016!
+As a result, I got the opportunity to study in Bocconi University, Milan, Italy for 6 months and the University of Notre Dame, Indiana, USA for another 6 months in 2016!
 Check out my posts on my journey through studying in 3 continents.

 ## About My Professional Background
 At age 12, I started a gaming business generating thousands in net profit per month.
 I closed it to pursue my studies.